learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What are the properties related to box model?
-* Technically, height, width, padding and border are part of box model and margin is related to it.
-* Everything in a web page is a box where you can control size, position, background, etc. Each box/ content area is optionally surrounded by padding, border and margin.
-When you set height and width of an element, you set content height and width.

 #### Q. What does  ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * Make every element in the document include the padding and border in the element's inner dimensions; making it easier to reason about the layout of elements on the page.